Fire Safety and Prevention

 Arson

 Arson is one of the leading causes of fires.
-To prevent arson, it is important to immediately report any suspicious activity or individuals.
-Take seriously any threats or other information you may receive about potential acts of arson and report this information to administrators.
+In 2012, there were over 270 cases of arson reported.
+To help prevent arson, immediately report any suspicious activity or individuals.
+Take seriously any threats or other information you may receive about potential acts of arson and report this information to parish administration.

 Space Heaters